Code-Institute-Submissions/Project2_Celebrity_Quiz/README.md

 ## index.html

 * Username field does not allow the user to access the quiz without entering a username over 2 characters with none of the characters being spaces.
-Once clicked with a username over 2 characters the user is taken to the quiz page (quiz-page.html) and the username is stored on local storage to be diplayed at the quiz-end page
+Once clicked with a username over 2 characters the user is taken to the quiz page (quiz-page.html) and the username is stored on local storage to be displayed at the quiz-end page

 * The highscores button takes you to the highscores page (highscores.html)

 * Instructions button can be clicked to reveal instructions on how to play the game and once clicked the instructions button disapears.
-If these instructions are themselves clicked they disapear and the instructions button re-appears.
+If these instructions are themselves clicked they disappear and the instructions button re-appears.

 ## Quiz Page